Postgraduate course

 Courses included

 The Master of Education (TESOL) program is suitable for experienced teachers wishing to upgrade or refine their English as a Second Language (ESL) or English as a Foreign Language (EFL) teaching skills.
-It is also for people who are new to education and wish to pursue a career in English language teaching in the adult education sector such as working with private colleges or migrant services.
+It is also for people who are new to education and wish to pursue careers in English language teaching in the adult education sector such as working with private colleges or migrant services.

-During this degree you will study the key theories of ESL/EFL teaching and supplement them with an in-depth understanding of areas such as second language development, grammar, assessment, evaluation and technology-based language teaching.
+During this degree you will study key theories and research of ESL/EFL teaching and supplement them with an in depth understanding of areas such as second language learning, pedagogical grammar, practical phonology/pronunciation, assessment and, evaluation, and technology-based language teaching.

+Having developed the skills necessary to investigate and solve complex issues, you will then utilise these in an individualised research project that ties in with your work, interests, and study specialisation.
 You can also choose to do a supervised professional experience placement in an ESL or EFL classroom.

-You will build skills to investigate and solve complex issues in a rapidly changing educational climate and conduct an individualised research project that ties in with your work, interests and study specialisation.

 An Australian bachelor degree, or recognised equivalent, in any area.

-This course will be offered as a Commonwealth Supported Place (CSP).
+This course will be offered as a Commonwealth supported place (CSP).
 This means the Australian government will subsidise your tuition fees by up to 75%.
 To be eligible for this fee subsidy, you must meet the following criteria: Be a domestic student, i.e. an Australian or New Zealand citizen, a permanent resident of Australia or a permanent Australian Humanitarian visa holder.

 Refer to University of Wollongong current fee information.